formkit/docs-content/guides/create-a-tailwind-theme.md

 ## Add custom rootClasses

-There are a few things we need to ready our FormKit project for Tailwind styling.
+There are a few things we need to prepare our FormKit project for Tailwind styling:

 - Ensure that we are not importing any base FormKit theme such as `genesis`.
 - Include Tailwind in our project so that our applied classes take effect.
 - Create a custom `rootClasses` function and supply it to FormKit so that we can target specific inputs and their sub-markup with Tailwind classes.

-To create a custom `rootClasses` function create a FormKit config object that has a `config.rootClasses` function and supply it to FormKit's `defaultConfig` function as an override when registering FormKit with Vue:
+To create a custom `rootClasses` function, create a FormKit config object that has a `config.rootClasses` function and supply it to FormKit's `defaultConfig` function as an override when registering FormKit with Vue:

 <example
   :file="[